unflores/todone/README.md

 adds a hook for pre-commit that pulls in open stories from pivotal tracker in order to standardize the user's commit messages

-todone who
+todone users
 --------

 displays who todone will filter by when grabbing information via pivotal

-todone day_stats
+todone tickets
 --------------------------

-grabs all of the tickets/chores/bugs from pivotal tracker that have been completed for the current day.
+grabs all of the tickets/chores/bugs from pivotal tracker that are open or have been modified for the current day.

 todone daily_update
 -----------------